Did you know “Mobile apps revenue expected to touch $935 billion milestone this year as per Statista?”

 If your app can’t be found, it won’t be downloaded.
 That’s where App Store Optimization comes in.
 It works as an SEO for your app.

-It’s one of the most effective ways to boost visibility and drive organic installs without burning your ad budget.
+It’s one of the most effective top app marketing strategies for startups that boost visibility and drive organic installs without burning your ad budget.
 Apps that invest in ASO see average conversion rates of 27% on Google Play and 25% on the App Store.

 - Use high-quality screenshots